 - Females must not be pregnant when they start taking Opsumit or become pregnant during treatment with Opsumit.

-healthcare provider will decide when to do the tests, and order the tests for
+decide when to do the pregnancy test, and will order a pregnancy test for you

 - Females who are able to get pregnant are females who: